luxtagofficial/Apostille-library/README.md

 ---

 This library is still a draft and **meant to work with Catapult only.** it will be updated as the `nem2-sdk` and Catapult evolves and as more contributions and ideas emerges.
+The purpose of this Github is to define the standard and give examples.

 ## Table of Contents